Did you know that you can customize the information that's shown in your Mailbox and also control the way information is displayed?

 Custom Fields:

-5. Once you have added. removed or reordered the columns in the Customize table columns popup, you must click Save to complete the customizations and return to your Mailbox, where you will see the new column arrangement.
+5. Once you have added, removed or reordered the columns in the Customize table columns popup, you must click Save to complete the customizations and return to your Mailbox, where you will see the new column arrangement.

 Pro Tip: You can restore the default columns by opening the Customize table columns popup and clicking Reset to Defaults.
 This immediately resets the table to show only the default columns.